 Chloë Pardoe is a lyric mezzo-soprano from Buckinghamshire, England.
-She is a recent graduate of the Wales International Academy of Voice where she achieved her Masters in Advanced Vocal Studies (Distinction).
+She completed her Masters in Advanced Vocal Studies (Distinction) at the Wales International Academy of Voice.
 Whilst studying, Chloë was taught by Dennis O’Neill and was generously supported by the Dennis O'Neill Foundation.
 Prior to this, Chloë studied with Christine Cairns at the Royal Birmingham Conservatoire.
-Chloë currently studies privately with Rosa Mannion.
+Chloë continues her studies privately with Rosa Mannion.

 Her 2018/19 season included singing Ida Die Fledermaus with Iford Arts as part of the Bath Festival.
 With Iford Arts, she was a 2019 Iford Arts New Generation Artist and joined them to perform in their summer production of L’elisir d’amore.
 Chloë was due to make her role debut at Opera Holland Park in their 2020/2021 season singing 3rd Woman Margot la Rouge (postponed due to Covid-19) and has sung regularly with Opera Holland Park in their chorus.
-Chloë looks forward to singing Woodpecker Cunning Little Vixen with Opera Holland Park this summer.
+Chloë's 20/21 season included singing Woodpecker Cunning Little Vixen with Opera Holland Park.

 Other opera engagements include Sesto Giulio Cesare (Cardiff Opera); La Ciesca Gianni Schicchi (collaboration with William Griffiths); L’Enfant L’Enfant et les Sortilèges (Royal Birmingham Conservatoire); Hänsel Hänsel und Gretel (Leamington Sinfonia) and Dido Dido and Aeneas (Leamington Choral Society).
 Chloë’s operatic repertoire includes Cherubino Le Nozze di Figaro; Siebel Faust; Dorabella Cosi Fan Tutte and Annio La Clemenza di Tito.
 She also works frequently with the Welsh National Opera as a Vocal Animateur.